Japanese Car Brands (manufacturer car companies, logos)

 Autobacs Logo

-The brand was founded in 1947 when Toshio Sumino founded it.
-It first appeared in Fukushima-Ku, Osaka Prefecture, and was named Fuji Syokai Co., Ltd. Then, her network expanded to several branches.
-It is a specialized auto parts and accessories store that sponsors the Japanese Grand Prix.
-It has many retail outlets in Asia and France.
+The brand was founded in 1947 by Toshio Sumino.
+It first appeared in Fukushima-ku, Osaka Prefecture, as Fuji Syokai Co., Ltd. Then, its network expanded to several branches.
+It is a specialty auto parts and accessories store that sponsors the Japanese Grand Prix and has many outlets in Asia and France.

 Scion